ckiee/sdab/README.md

 If this is a private git repo - you will need to point it to an ssh key pair with the `-v /path/to/ssh/keypair/folder:/root/.ssh`
 Now, you'll need a port to expose `-p 6000:3000` where 6000 is your port.
 Those are all of the important arguments done, now you just need to run `docker login` (or `docker login registry.example.com` if you are connecting to a registry other than Docker Hub)

+# Thanks
+- Docker Hub's Automated Builds for the idea.